 Author: Lela Gilbert

-Lela Gilbert is Lead Contributor to The Philos Project blog.
+Lela Gilbert is the lead contributor to The Philos Project blog.
 Lela, a Christian who has been based in Israel and the U.S. since 2006, is an award-winning writer who has authored or co-authored more than 60 books.
 Her most recently published work is the critically acclaimed Saturday People, Sunday People: Israel through the Eyes of a Christian Sojourner.
 She authored Baroness Cox: Eyewitness to a Broken World; she also co-authored Persecuted: The Global Assault on Christians and the award-winning Blind Spot: When Journalists Don’t Get Religion.
-Lela is an adjunct fellow at Hudson Institute, Faith and Freedom Editor at Newsmax, and a frequent contributor to Fox News, National Review Online, The Weekly Standard Online, The Jerusalem Post, The Huffington Post, and many other publications.
+Lela is an adjunct fellow at Hudson Institute, Faith and Freedom Editor at Newsmax, and a frequent contributor to Fox News, Algemeiner, The Jerusalem Post, The Huffington Post, and many other publications.
 Her entire body of work is available at http://lelagilbert.com.